 Water Garden Sigiriya Hotel, Sigiriya

 Water Garden Sigiriya offers a unique getaway, blending nature blended with lavish design and serene surroundings.
 The villas at Water Garden Sigiriya, are set among an expansive property and its perfectly articulated landscape.
-Flanked by winding tributaries and veiled by the abundant flora, the villas combine chic, spacious interiors, secret gardens and exclusive private plunge pools.
+Flanked by winding tributaries and veiled by the abundant flora, the villas combine chic, spacious interiors and, secret gardens.

 Kings Pavilion, Kandy